monhacks/crystalbak/README.md

 This is an unnamed hack based on Pokémon Crystal.
-TODO before next commit:
-* Finish setting up deep snow and deep sand as encounter-able DONE
+Current TODOs
 * Correct and last touches to new tilesets NOT DONE: Need to fix snow/sand
 * Generic is currently blank and featureless, should be the tileset used in most of the game save particular overworld environments/requiring of specific buildings etc. Maybe high-tech for towns.
-* Rename tilesets to Haunt/Frost/Dune DONE
+(On-going process)
+Next goals:
+* Intro sequence (Prof. Vitalba)
+* Mapping and scripting early game
+Pokédex goals:
+* Healthy mix of Gen 1-8 Pokémon (simplified movesets and evolution methods)